timeplus-io/docs/docs/alert.md

     * (Trigger) message body: optional.
 The message title is `New Alert alert on ALERT_NAME is triggered!` By default the message is ` Event: JSON` You can customize the default template.
 Refer to the value for each column using the `{{.column}}` expression.
     * (Clear) message body: optional.
 The message title is ` Alert alert on ALERT_NAME is resolved!` By default the message is ` Event: JSON` You can customize the default template.
 Refer to the value for each column using the `{{.column}}` expression.
   * PagerDuty:
     * Routing Key: required.
 32 character Integration Key for an integration on a PagerDuty service or rule set.
-Please check the PagerDuty documentations for details.
+Please check the PagerDuty documentation for details.
     * Component: optional, the additional context about what component goes wrong.

 Example: